-Nowadays the film sells itself on its reputation alone but back in 1999, the year Star Wars returned to big screens and The Matrix wowed audiences with its mind-bending visuals, Fight Club was a harder sell.
-Critics were, on the whole, very harsh in their reviews and it seemed the majority of them simply didn’t know what to make of the film.
-How do you sell a film that is at once a thriller, a black comedy, a commentary on many things from the identity crisis of the disenfranchised white collar male, vapid consumerism in modern American, mental illness, media induced social conformity and at its heart also a love story, a twisted, dark and very unconventional love story?
+Nowadays the film sells itself on its reputation alone, but back in 1999, the year Star Wars returned to big screens and The Matrix wowed audiences with its mind-bending visuals, Fight Club was a much harder sell.
+Critics were, on the whole, very harsh in their reviews and it seemed that the majority of them simply didn’t know what to make of the film.
+How do you sell a film that is at once a thriller, a black comedy, a commentary on many things from the identity crisis of the disenfranchised white collar male, vapid consumerism in modern America, mental illness, media induced social conformity, and at its heart also a love story, a twisted, dark and very unconventional love story?

 The Jack referred to is of course our protagonist played by Edward Norton in one of his best roles.
 He’s referred to as Jack from references made in his monologues but others like to refer to him simply as ‘The Narrator’.
 The fact that his identity remains vague is yet another layer to the onion.
 Jack is a collision inspector for a large insurance company and travels the country by plane on a daily basis.
 He has a nice apartment filled with Fürni (read IKEA) furnishings but he also has a massive hole in his life.
 He has no direction, he’s an insomniac and he’s very much in a rut.
 His only solace is in attending self-help groups where he strives to find catharsis in other people’s struggles.
 Here he meets Marla, played by Helena Bonham Carter, who throws a spanner into the works of his comfortably vacuous existence.
 This leads to an encounter with Tyler Durden, played by Brad Pitt in possibly his best performance.